shopware/docs/guides/plugins/plugins/framework/event/finding-events.md

 ## Flow builder events

-In Flow Builder, all events data will be stored in the `StorableFlow`, hence the `getAvailableData` function can no more be used to get data from the Flow Builder.
+From Shopware 6.5, all events data in the Flow Builder will be stored in the `StorableFlow`, hence the `getAvailableData` function can no more be used to get data from the Flow Builder.
 For more information on this refer to [Create a new trigger (event)](../../../../../guides/plugins/plugins/framework/flow/add-flow-builder-trigger.md#create-a-new-trigger-event) section of this guide.